translate

 as well as, served most of my life in non-profits,

-but I am by no means an expert.
-However, what I have witnessed at Project Angel Food has been unprofessional, unethical, and at times illegal.
+but I still have more to learn!
+However, what I have witnessed at Project Angel Food has been unprofessional, unethical, and at times illegal from what I have learned.

 Here are all the examples (that I could think of) listed from bad to worse.
 For some, I have inserted links to brief research showing how this is a violation: